-Due to the naturally porous surface of concrete, all concrete countertops should have a sealer applied to prevent water and stain absorption.
+Due to the naturally porous surface, a sealer should be applied to prevent water and stain absorption.
 There are food-grade sealers designed especially for food-prep areas such as indoor or outdoor kitchens or bar tops.
 Sealers are vulnerable to heat damage from hot pots and pans, so trivets or other forms of heat protection should be used.

 How do I clean and maintain concrete countertops?

-If your countertops do become stained, you can often remove the stains yourself using the right materials and methods.
-See these concrete countertop stain removal tips.
+If they do become stained, you can often remove the stains yourself using the right materials and methods.
+See these stain removal tips.

-Minor scratches can occur from cutting directly on the surface, but such damage is generally limited to within the sealer and not the concrete itself, making this an easy repair.
+Minor scratches can occur from cutting directly on the surface, but such damage is generally limited to the sealer, making this an easy repair.
 See Touching Up Minor Surface Scratches.

-Minor cracks can develop from natural shrinkage, but they are usually not structural in nature and often add to the natural appearance of the countertop.
+Minor cracks can develop from natural shrinkage, but they are usually not structural in nature and often enhance the natural appearance.
 Using various reinforcement methods during construction can help to prevent this.
-Learn more about concrete countertops and cracks.
+Learn more about cracking.

 Concrete countertops will serve you well for decades — both functionally and aesthetically — and are unlikely to ever need replacement.
-Under normal use, your concrete countertop will often last the life of your home.
-This not only conserves materials and eliminates waste, it saves you the expense and hassle of ripping out worn, outdated countertops.
+Under normal use, they will often last the life of your home.
+This not only conserves materials and eliminates waste, it saves you the expense and hassle of ripping out worn, outdated surfaces.

 HOW DO I HIRE THE RIGHT CONTRACTOR?